Sorting

 Quicksort has a O(n log n) running time in the average case.
 The partition process will typically split the list into two roughly equal pieces, leading to O( log n) total partitions, and the partitioning process itself takes O(n) time.
 However, there are some special cases where it degenerates to O(n2), specifically when the list doesn't get split very equally.

 One of these cases would be if the list was already sorted.
 Since the pivot is the first item, which is the smallest thing in the list, there will be nothing less than the pivot.
 So one of the recursive cases will be empty and the other will have n–1.
 When we call quicksort recursively on that, we will again have the same problem, with nothing less than the pivot and n–2 things greater.
 Things will continue this way, leading to n recursive calls, each taking O(n) time, so we end up with an O(n2) running time overall.
-Since real-life arrays are often sorted or nearly so, this is an important problem.
+Since real-life lists are often sorted or nearly so, this is an important problem.

-One way around this problem is to use a different pivot, such as one in the middle of the array or one that is chosen randomly.
+One way around this problem is to use a different pivot, such as one in the middle of the list or one that is chosen randomly.
 Another approach is to shuffle the list once at the start before beginning the quicksort algorithm.
 In theory a O(n2) worst case could happen with the shuffled list, but it would be extremely unlikely.

 Counting sort, bucket sorting, and radix sort